Get Help Today(855) 593-1695

 Risk Factors Of High Functioning Alcoholism

-Unfortunately, since their drinking is subtle, people may overlook key signs that signal someone has a drinking problem.
-Nonetheless, there are risk factors of high functioning alcoholism someone can be aware of that include, but are not limited to:
+Because high functioning alcoholics drink subtly, people may overlook key signs that indicate their drinking problem.
+Nonetheless, there are risk factors of high functioning alcoholism to be aware of.
+These risk factors include, but are not limited to:

 Some of these risk factors can contribute to long term drinking disorders.
 For example, someone indulging in heavy drinking can result in a high tolerance to alcohol that can encourage withdrawal symptoms.
 Justifying drinking habits can also indicate a strong level of denial in developing a drinking habit.
 The individual cannot control their actions and finding justifications can enable them to continue drinking instead of getting help.